Executive Committee

 JoAnn E. Manson, MD, DrPH

-Chief, Division of Preventive Medicine
+Chair, Division of Preventive Medicine

 Elizabeth F. Brigham Professor of Women’s Health